iams3cond/misc/assignments/assignment3/handout.md

 ### Notes:

 * It's up to you to figure out how you want to internally organize all of this.
-In terms of the 'adjacency list' representation itself, you can always use an array where each index *i* (representing the name of a given node) holds a container for storing the edges adjacent to it.
+In terms of the 'adjacency list' representation, you can always use an array where each index *i* (representing the name of a given node) holds a container for storing the edges adjacent to it.
 Though I think its preferable to simply use a vector of vectors.
 Less hassle.
 * Assume the int labels on all nodes are unique.
 * Since we're using ints within some range from `0..vertices`, *make sure you check that the indices passed into the various methods of this class are in range.
 It's probably best to have a helper method that does so.*